 \section{Background}

-\subsection{Second Quantization}
+\subsection{Second quantization}

-Because of exchanging antisymmetry, each state contains one fermion at most.
-Thus each state is either occupied or empty, and usually, a state is also called an orbit.
-Consider an $M$-orbit (state) fermionic system, whose state is in a $2^M$ dimensional Hilbert space spanned by basis state $\ket{n_0,n_1,\dots,n_j,\dots,n_{M-1}}$, where $n_j\in \{0,1\}$ is the occupation number of the $j$th state.
-It's convenient to express the state and Hamiltonian of fermionic systems in terms of creation operator $a_j^\dagger$ and annihilation operator $a_j$, which are defined as follows:
+Due to the Pauli exclusion principle, each single-particle state contains at most one fermion.
+Therefore, each single-particle state is either occupied or empty, and usually a single-particle state is referred to as a spin-orbital.
+Consider an $M$-orbital fermionic system, whose state is in a $2^M$-dimensional Hilbert space spanned by basis states: $\{\ket{n_0,n_1,\dots,n_j,\dots,n_{M-1}}\}$, where $n_j\in \{0,1\}$ is the occupation number of the $j$th single-particle state.
+It is convenient to express the state and Hamiltonian of fermionic systems in terms of the creation operator $a_j^\dagger$ and the annihilation operator $a_j$, which are defined as follows,